-The Cayambis Sinfonietta is a professional ensemble that is made up of winds, strings, percussion and piano; in essence, it’s like a miniature orchestra that can effectively perform a wide range of music of different styles and time periods.
+The Cayambis Sinfonietta is a professional ensemble that is made up of winds, strings, percussion and piano; in essence, it’s like a small chamber orchestra that can effectively perform a wide range of music of different styles and time periods.
 In addition to its concert program, the Sinfonietta also performs an interactive school program to introduce students to the various characteristics of Latin American classical music.

-Cayambis YouTube page.
+Cayambis YouTube Page.

 The Cayambis Institute is pleased to offer a platform for musicians of any level who have chosen to perform music from the catalog of top-notch editions published by Cayambis Music Press.